openfga/openfga/docs/security-self-assessment.md

 OpenFGA was accepted as a CNCF sandbox project in June 2022.
 Since our inclusion in the CNCF, it has been promising community contribution, growth, and adoption.
 Companies such as [Canonical](https://canonical.com) or [Okta](https://fga.dev) are building products and integrations on top of the OpenFGA, while others, like [Wolt](https://wolt.com) and [Read.ai](https://www.read.ai/) are using OpenFGA to implement authorization for their products.

-OpenFGA has an active community, with 500+ Discord members, 40 unique contributors, and an average of [850 commits per month](https://openfga.devstats.cncf.io/d/2/commits-repository-groups?orgId=1&var-period=m&var-repogroups=All&from=now-1y%2Fy&to=now-1y%2Fy).
+OpenFGA has an active community, with 650+ Discord members, 30+ members in our brand new CNCF Slack channel, 40 unique contributors, and an average of [850 commits per month](https://openfga.devstats.cncf.io/d/2/commits-repository-groups?orgId=1&var-period=m&var-repogroups=All&from=now-1y%2Fy&to=now-1y%2Fy).

 ### Actors